 - Hemp milk is ready.

 If you've ever made homemade mayonnaise, you'll find this recipe easy to understand.
-The technique is similar, and with four quick steps, your homemade vegan butter is ready to pour into any molds or containers you choose.
+The technique is similar, and with four quick steps, your vegan substitute for butter is ready to pour into tubs or molds for sticks.
+In fact, any containers you choose!

 - Blend hemp milk, salt, sugar, lactic acid, and virgin red palm oil for color.

-- Stir shortening and avocado oil to a pourable consistency.
+- Stir coconut oil and avocado oil to a pourable consistency.

-- Process ingredients in a blender to make vegan butter.
+- Process ingredients in a blender, and it's ready to transfer to containers.

 👩🏻🍳 Expert tips